Führer Headquarters Anlage Mitte

 The Führerhauptquartier Anlage Mitte, also known as Askania Mitte, was a bunker planned as a Führer Headquarters for Adolf Hitler, who never used it.
-It was built during the Second World War near Tomaszów Mazowiecki in German-occupied central Poland.
+It was built during the Second World War near Tomaschow Mazowiecki in the western administered area of the General Government.

 The facility consisted of two railway bunkers.
 One bunker was at the village of Konewka the other at the village of Jelen.
 The complex has not been destroyed, is in good condition and can be visited.